-2.3 Apparatus
+2.3.
+Apparatus

-The experiment was implemented with OpenSesame (Mathôt, Schreij, & Theeuwes, 2012).
-Stimuli were presented in monospaced font on a 1024×768 pixel 75 Hz CRT monitor about 100 cm from the participant's eyes, so that each letter in the display subtended 0.30 degrees of visual angle.
-The eye position was tracked from the right eye with an SR Research EyeLink 1000 eye-tracker.
-EEG was sampled at 512 Hz from 64 scalp electrodes and 6 facial electrodes with a Biosemi ActiveTwo system.
+The experiment was implemented with OpenSesame (Mathot, Schreij, & Theeuwes, 2012).
+Stimuli were presented in size 16 monospaced font on a 1024 \times 768 pixel 75 Hz CRT monitor about 100 cm from the participant's eyes, so that each letter in the display subtended ~0.30 degrees of visual angle.
+The eye position was tracked from the right eye with an SR Research EyeLink 1000 eye-tracker, sampling at 1,000 Hz.
+The scalp electrical activity was recorded with the ActiveTwo BioSemi system from a 64-electrode head cap (Electro-Cap Inc.) and positioned according to the 10-20 international system.
+Two additional electrodes (CMS/DRL) were used as an online reference (for a complete description, see Schutter, Leitner, Kenemans, & van Honk, 2006).
+The montage included 10 midline sites and 27 sites over each hemisphere.
+Four additional electrodes were used to monitor eye movements and blinks (two placed at lateral canthi and two below the eyes), and two additional electrodes were used for an offline rereferencing (placed behind the ears on the mastoid bone).
+Continuous EEG was digitized at 1,024 Hz.